- Email: email@example.com

 Currently, I am investigating how the ice pack in the Canadian Arctic Archipelago is changing, and whether the density of leads (gaps in sea ice) has changed with a warming climate.
 I am also researching how effectively satellite altimeters are able to discriminate between these different surface types, using altimetry data from CryoSat-2 and validation optical imagery from Landsat 8.

 In March 2022 I took part in the Arctic CryoVEX Campaign for the European Space Agency (ESA), aimed at validating and calibrating ice-monitoring satellites as part of the wider Cryo2Ice campaign.
 This involved travelling to west Greenland, and then onto to the EGIG line of the ice sheet, where we took firn depth and density measurements, firn cores, and constructed corner reflectors for LIDAR aerial measurements.
 This work will be used to improve satellite measurement of the polar regions.

 See my blog about the fieldwork campaign here.

 Additional Research Experience

-I am the Early Career Research (ECR) representative for BIOPOLE.
+I am a member of the BIOPOLE project.
 BIOPOLE is a NERC project aimed at understanding biogeochemical and ecological processes in the poles.
-As ECR representative, I coordinate the project ECRs and lead meetings to maximise engagement with ECRs in BIOPOLE.
+I am the Early Career Research (ECR) representative for BIOPOLE, and therefore I coordinate the project ECRs and lead meetings to maximise engagement with ECRs in BIOPOLE.
 I also attend Executive Board meetings and assist with project-wide communication.

 International Workshop on Sea Ice Modelling, Assimilation, Observations, Predictions and Verification 2023 – Poster (tbc)